dsneha91/PopulationDensity-using-D3/README.md

 # Installing Topojson
-Topojson was updated by Mike Bostock to Geo2Topo. website https://bl.ocks.org/mbostock/5562380 (California Population Density)
+Topojson was updated by Mike Bostock to Geo2Topo.
+* website: https://bl.ocks.org/mbostock/5562380 (California Population Density)

 You need to install topojson by specifying the specific version by "sudo npm install -g topojson@1.6.27"